 9. Dames Blanches – French Mythology

-Dame Blanche, or the White Ladies, are popular figures in European folklore.
+Dame Blanche, or the White Ladies, a popular figure in European folklore.
 They are often associated with castles – no one wants to haunt a small apartment – or forests.
 Some cultures see them as witches, others as healers or sorceresses or simply ghosts that have come to disturb the living.

 10. Dybbuk – Jewish Mythology